TZstatsADS/Fall2018-project5-sec2-grp1/README.md

 + Project summary: This project is an improvement on Project 4: Opitical character recognition (OCR).
 We created an OCR post-processing procedure to enhance Tesseract OCR output based on the method described in Statistical Learning for OCR Text correction.

-+ Error detection: We made our improvement based on D3 paper: Recognizing Garbage in OCR Output on Historical Documents and Statistical Learning for OCR Text correction.
++ **Error detection**: We made our improvement based on D3 paper: Recognizing Garbage in OCR Output on Historical Documents and Statistical Learning for OCR Text correction.

-Features:
+**Features**:
 + the length l of the input string

 + the number v of vowels and the number c of consonants in the string, as well as the quotients v/l, c/l, v/c (for c = 0)